LiteObject/inbox-ai/README.md

 - Follow-up cards mirror repository data with inline status toggles, while draft content now lives inside each insight so context stays in one place.

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](LICENSE).
+You are free to share and adapt the material for non-commercial purposes, provided you give appropriate credit.